msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 1. In the `Customers` window, you will be presented with a list of available customers.
 You can select your customer from the list or you can filter by typing the customer name.

 <div class="imagetitle">
-In the below example, we are wanting to receive returned stock from <b>Tamaki Central Medical Store</b>.
+In the below example, we are wanting to receive returned stock from <b>Slytherin Clinic</b>.
 </div>

 ![Create Customer Return](/docs/distribution/images/ir_create.gif)